-Students must be able to communicate effectively and sensitively with patients and colleagues, including individuals from different cultural and social backgrounds; this includes, but is not limited to, the ability to establish rapport with patients and communicate effectively judgments and treatment information.
-They should also be able to observe, recognize and understand non-verbal behavior.
+Students must be able to communicate effectively and sensitively with patients and colleagues, including individuals from different cultural and social backgrounds; this includes, but is not limited to, the ability to establish rapport with patients.
+Furthermore, students must have the potential to effectively communicate judgments and treatment information and to observe, recognize and understand non-verbal behavior.